mmmjam/mmmjam.github.io/about-us.md

     <TD><img class="profile responsive" src="/assets/images/neilk.jpg" alt="Neil Kale"/></TD>
     <TD>Neil Kale<br>
     <a href="mailto:nakale@wpi.edu">nakale@wpi.edu</a><br>
-    Neil is an event runner for MMMJam from Wborough, MA.
+    Neil is an event runner for MMMJam from Westborough, MA.
 He’s in charge of developing and managing the educational workshops before/during the event, and also general organizing.
 In his free time, he sings Sinatra and writes sci-fi.<br>
     </TD>
 </TR>
 <!--toyesh-->